 Medical bills are usually very solid evidence in both settlement negotiations and court hearings.
 These bills contain not only financial information, but also diagnosis and treatment information.
 Furthermore, medical professionals often add notes which indicate the victim’s pain and suffering.

 If there is no dispute as to liability, Florida law usually requires insurance company to settle accident claims in a few weeks.
 However, there is usually at least some question as to liability.
 So, especially in complex cases, settlement might not happen quickly.

 The good news is that, in almost all cases, settlement does occur.
 In fact, out-of-court settlements resolve over 95 percent of all civil claims.
 The settlement usually includes compensation for both economic and noneconomic losses.
 Ongoing medical care helps an attorney more easily establish both kinds of damages.

 If the case does not settle straight away, it usually settles during mediation.
 A neutral mediator, who is usually an unaffiliated Fort Lauderdale personal injury attorney, works to facilitate a settlement between the victim and insurance company.

 Mediation is usually successful, provided that both sides negotiate in good faith.
 In this context, “good faith” means that each side, particularly the insurance company, is willing to make sacrifices to reach an agreement.

 Ongoing medical care is essential after a car accident.
 Continued care, especially physical therapy, helps victims fully recover.
 Additionally, the steady stream of medical bills helps determine the amount of compensation.

 For a free consultation with an experienced personal injury attorney in Fort Lauderdale, contact David I. Fuchs, Injury & Accident Lawyer, P.A..
 We routinely handle matters in Broward County and nearby jurisdictions.
-Call us at (954) 568-3636 or use our online contact form.
+Contact us using our online contact form.